egnchen/pyQQRobot/README.md

 ## How to use?

+### Verifications now can be saved
+`QQRobot.save_veri` and `QQRobot.load_veri` have been implemented to save and load verification from files.

+Verification files are encoded in `JSON`, contain cookies, friend list, group list and discus group list information.

 ### PEP8 Ready!
 The newest version contains **some huge changes to names of classes and functions.
 Please pay attention.**